-The CPU temperature is monitored by the ASIC (integrated in the Winbond Super I/O) to prevent overheating and damage.
+The CPU temperature is monitored by the Winbond ASIC to prevent overheating and damage.
 The system fan rotations per minute (RPM) is monitored for timely failure detection.
 The system voltage levels are monitored to ensure stable supply of current for critical components.